damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 - Open the terminal and check if you have [OpenSSL] installed: `$ openssl version`.
 If the response is not `OpenSSL x.x.x date`, install it before continue
 - Run the command recommended by StartCom:
   `$ openssl req -newkey rsa:2048 -keyout yourname.key -out yourname.csr`.
   Use `sudo` if needed.
-Alternatively, you can change the key length to `rsa:4096`. `yourname` can be any name you want
+Alternatively, you can change the key length to `rsa:4096`.
+The file name (`yourname`) can be chosen at your will
 - Enter the PEM passphrase (it's like a password)
 - Verify it by typing the same passphrase again.
 Memorize it or make a note.
 - The terminal will ask you questions.
 Answer the first, then you can leave the others blank if you want (hit Enter/Return).
 Done!